-These days, we are seeing discounts being offered on the drink packages, which bring down the total cost.
-A 20% package saving might be enough to push some folks "over the fence" to make it a worthwhile investment.
+Discounts on drink packages bring down the cost when purchased before a sailing begins, and they money off is enough to push some folks "over the fence" to make it a worthwhile investment.
 In fact, anyone considering a drink package should absolutely pre-purchase a package for the discounts that show up from time to time.

 Keep in mind if you are unsure about purchasing a drink package, you can always opt to purchase the drink package after your cruise begins.
 Royal Caribbean will prorate the package based on the remaining days of your cruise, which means you can take a couple of days to see how much you really want to drink before deciding to try the package out.